Hi

 Analysis

-I’ll go back and check the manuscript more carefully, analysing specific sections, and improving the in-line comments.
+I’ll go through your manuscript again, now more carefully, analysing specific sections, expanding my notes, and perfecting the in-line comments.

 Report